 WE WILL PRESENT TO YOUR GROUP!

-Would you like Christine, Tina or Michel to present a workshop to your group or organization?
+Would you like Christine or Tina to present a workshop to your group or organization?
 We’d be happy to present a tailored presentation or choose one from the following:

 An overview of the importance of parent input and ways to ensure that the whole child is being considered when determining appropriate services and placement options.